fltk/fltk/README.CMake.txt

 FLTK_BUILD_PDF_DOCS  - default ON
     These options can be used to enable HTML documentation generation with doxygen.
 If these are ON the build targets 'html', 'pdf', and 'docs' are generated but must be built explicitly.
-Technically the build targets are generated but excluded from 'ALL'.
+The target 'docs' is a shortcut for 'html' and 'docs'.
+Technically the CMake build targets are generated but excluded from 'ALL'.
     You can safely leave these two options ON if you want to save build time because the docs are not built automatically.
+This may change in a future release.

 FLTK_BUILD_FLUID_DOCS - default OFF
-    If this option is ON, the FLUID user documentation will be built.
-If FLTK_BUILD_PDF_DOCS is ON, the FLUID documentation will be generated in PDF form.
-To generate the screen shots used in the handbook, the CMake build mode must be set to "Debug".
+    If this option is ON, the FLUID user documentation can be built (target 'fluid_docs').
+If FLTK_BUILD_PDF_DOCS (see above) is ON, the FLUID documentation can also be created in PDF form (target 'fluid_pdf').
+    To generate the screen shots used in the handbook, the CMake build type must be set to "Debug".
+    You can safely set these two options ON if you want to save build time because the docs are not built automatically.
+This may change in a future release.

 FLTK_INCLUDE_DRIVER_DOCS - default OFF
     This option adds driver documentation to HTML and PDF docs (if ON).
     This option is marked as "advanced" since it is only useful for FLTK developers and advanced users.
 It is only used if at least one of the documentation options above is ON as well.

 FLTK_INSTALL_HTML_DOCS  - default OFF
 FLTK_INSTALL_FLUID_DOCS - default OFF
 FLTK_INSTALL_PDF_DOCS   - default OFF
-    If these options are ON then the HTML, FLUID, and/or PDF docs are installed when the 'install' target is executed, e.g. with `make install'.
-You need to select above options FLTK_BUILD_*_DOCS as well.
+    If these options are ON then the HTML, FLUID, and/or PDF docs are installed when the 'install' target is executed, e.g. `make install'.
+    You need to select above options FLTK_BUILD_*_DOCS as well and build the documentation manually (this may be improved in a later version).

  2.2.4  Special Options